 You can clear cache data of individual apps by opening app manager within settings, or you can go to Settings>Storage and click on “Cached Data” or “Clean Storage” to clear cache for all apps.

-Similarly, when we take multiple photos and forget to delete the unwanted ones, they pile up on our phone and slow it down.
+Similarly, when we take multiple photos and forget to delete the unwanted ones, they pile up on our phones and slow it down.
 You can always clear the storage by going to the file manager on your phone.
-From there you can choose which data to keep and which of your data is just space consuming junk so you can delete it.
+From there you can choose which data to keep and which of your data is just space-consuming junk so you can delete it.

 Since most phones cannot perform well enough when crammed with data, clearing down the storage speeds up your Android phone and improves the performance drastically.